 ENG 10 (Sophomore English): This course is a continuation of ENG 9.
 It builds on the skills worked on in ENG 9, but extends them by making students more independent in their thinking, writing, and communicating as outlined by the Ohio Department of Education.
 Students will be reading fiction, nonfiction, a play, and novel, informational texts, speeches, historical documents, and other works to help them increase their vocabulary, comprehension, and understanding of the English language.
 Students are required to keep a bound composition book throughout the year and read two outside books within their Lexile ranges.

 ENG 12 (Senior English): This course focuses on college readiness and British and World Literature.
 Using the Ohio Department of Education Standards as a model, students will be asked to read, work in groups, evaluate, present, write, establish, and support their ideas while working with pieces from all over history and the world.
 Students will be engaged in projects, writing activities, and discussions that they will not only participate in, but also lead.
-They will also work to perfect their professional writing skills, interview skills, and creative presentational skills as they dissect different genres and types of literature.
-This course is offered for college credit through Urbana University and students are required to keep a bound composition book throughout the year.
-In addition, they will be reading three outside books within their Lexile ranges that will have requirements about time frame, nation of origin, and genre.
+They will also work to perfect their professional writing skills, interview skills, and creative presentation skills as they dissect different genres and types of literature.
+This course is offered for college credit through Edison Community College and students are required to keep a bound composition book throughout the year.
+In addition, they will be reading two outside books within their Lexile ranges that will have requirements about time frame, nation of origin, and genre.